awsdocs/amazon-migrationhub-user-guide/doc_source/ec2-recommendations.md

 ## Prerequisites<a name="ec2-recommendation-prerequisites"></a>

 Before you can get Amazon EC2 instance recommendations, you must have data about your on\-premises servers in Migration Hub\.
-This data can come from the discovery tools \(Discovery Connector or Discovery Agent\) or from Migration Hub import\.
-For more information on using these tools and features, see the following links:
+This data can come from the discovery tools Application Discovery Service Agentless Collector \(Agentless Collector\) or AWS Application Discovery Agent \(Discovery Agent\), or from Migration Hub import\.
 + [Migration Hub import](https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-import.html) – This allows you to import details of your on\-premises environment directly into Migration Hub using a predefined CSV template\.
+For more information, see [Migration Hub import](https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-import.html)\.
-+ [Discovery Connector](https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-connector.html) – This is a VMware appliance that can collect information only about VMware virtual machines \(VMs\)\.
++ [Agentless Collector](https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-connector.html) – This is a VMware appliance that can collect information only about VMware virtual machines \(VMs\)\.
+For more informatio, see [Application Discovery Service Agentless Collector](https://docs.aws.amazon.com/application-discovery/latest/userguide/agentless-collector.html) in the *Application Discovery Service User Guide*
 + [Discovery Agent](https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-agent.html) – This is AWS software that you install on on\-premises servers and VMs targeted for discovery and migration\.

-**Note**
-Percentile\-based recommendations are only generated for servers with data collected by a Discovery Connector from March 12th, 2019 onwards, or by a Discovery Agent\.
+For more information, see [AWS Application Discovery Agent](https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-agent.html) in the *Application Discovery Service User Guide*\.

 ## How Amazon EC2 instance recommendations work<a name="how-ec2-recommendations-work"></a>